Lynda A. Morrison, Ph.D.

 Labs and Facilities

-Ireland PJ, Tavis JE, D'Erasmo MP, Hirsch DR, Murelli RP, Cadiz MM, Patel BS, Gupta AK, Edwards TC, Korom M, Moran EA, Morrison LA.
+Ireland PJ, Tavis JE, D'Erasmo MP, Hirsch DR, Murelli RP, Cadiz MM, Patel BS, Gupta AK, Edwards TC, Korom M, Moran EA, and Morrison LA.
 2016.
 Synthetic α-hydroxytropolones inhibit replication of wild-type and acyclovir-resistant herpes simplex viruses.
 Antimicrobial Agents and Chemotherapy Jan 19. pii: AAC.02675-15.
 [Epub ahead of print].
-PMID:26787704
+PMID: 26787704

 Davis KL, Korom M, and Morrison LA.
 2014.
 Herpes simplex virus 2 ICP34.5 confers neurovirulence by regulating the type I interferon response.
 Virology Sep 15;468-470C:330-339. doi: 10.1016/j.virol.2014.08.015.
 PMID: 25238641

 Korom M, Davis KL, and Morrison LA.
 2014.
 Up to four distinct polypeptides are produced from the γ34.5 open reading frame of herpes simplex virus 2.
 Journal of Virology 88:11284-11296.
 PMID: 25031346